 Talent conversations allow managers to influence others toward improved performance, development, and positive outcomes.
 Talent conversations can happen at any time, but one of the most critical moments for getting them right is during your organization’s regular performance review process.

 Managers need to be prepared to have 4 types of talent conversations, based on how an employee is doing.
 The first step is to clarify whether the employee is considered top talent, a solid performer, a potential performer, or an underperformer.
 The conversation will have a different focus, depending on how the employee is seen:

 - The Top Talent Conversation: Future Investment.
 Individuals who clearly meet or exceed expectations and deliver superior results are top talent.
 These are the individuals who are seen as the future leaders in the organization.

-1. Clarify the goal.
-What is the purpose of the conversation?
-What exactly does each of us want to accomplish?
+- Clarify the goal.
+What’s the purpose of the conversation?
+What exactly does each person want to accomplish?

-5. Motivate.
+- Motivate.
 What support is needed?
 Are you sure the goals are meaningful?
-How can I help and what other sources are needed?
+How can I help and what else is needed?